knope-dev/knope/docs/src/config/step/PrepareRelease.md

 ## Limitations

 - The Changelog format is pretty strict.
-Sections will only be added for [Conventional Commits] which meet certain requirements.
+Sections will only be added for [Conventional Commits] and [Changesets] that meet certain requirements.
 See [Changelog sections](#changelog-sections) below.
-- Knope uses a simpler subset of semantic versioning which you can read about in [BumpVersion]
+- Knope uses a simpler subset of semantic versioning which you can read about in [`BumpVersion`]

-## Commit Scopes
+## Mono-repos and multiple packages

-The `PrepareRelease` step can be fine-tuned when working with multiple packages to only apply a commit to a specific package's version & changelog.
+You can have [multiple packages in one repo](../packages.md#multiple-packages).
+By default, changesets work with multiple packages and conventional commits apply to _all_ packages.
+If you want to target specific conventional commits at individual packages, you need use a [conventional commit scope].
 This is done by adding a `scopes` array to the [packages] config and adding a [conventional commit scope] to the commits that should not apply to all packages.
 The following rules apply, in order, with respect to conventional commit scopes:

 1. If no packages define `scopes` in their config, all commits apply to all packages.
 Scopes are not considered by `knope`.
 2. If a commit does not have a scope, it applies to all packages.